Open-and-Sustainable/prismAId/README.md

 ## Notes
 - Ensure that your input files are formatted correctly as per the guidelines to avoid common errors.
-- For troubleshooting and support, please refer to the wiki or submit an issue on GitHub.
+- For troubleshooting and support, please refer to the [User Manual](user_manual/manual.md) or submit an issue on GitHub.

 * * *